SeldonIO/seldonio.github.com/seldon-cli.md

     $ seldon-cli --zk-hosts 127.0.0.1

+# <a name="db"></a>**seldon-cli db** (Managing Datasources)

+## Synopsis
+Create and configure MySQL datasources.

+{% highlight bash %}
+seldon-cli db --action ACTION --db-name DB_NAME --db-user USER --db-password PASSWORD --db-jdbc JDBC_STRING
+{% endhighlight %}

-## <a name="db"></a>Managing Datasources
+## Examples

-The **db** command can be used for configuring MySQL datasources.
+{% highlight bash %}

-Use the following command to check the current settings.
+# Use the following command to check the current settings.
 Note these may not be committed to zookeeper yet.

-    $ seldon-cli db --action show
+seldon-cli db --action show
+{% endhighlight %}

+{% highlight bash %}
-For just a list of the db sources use:
+# For just a list of the db sources use

-    $ seldon-cli db --action list
+seldon-cli db --action list
+{% endhighlight %}

+{% highlight bash %}
-To create/update db changes use the following:
+# To create/update db changes use the following.

-    $ seldon-cli db --action setup --db-name <SomeDb> --db-user <User> --db-password <Password> --db-jdbc <JDBC String>

-Here is an example:

-    $ seldon-cli db --action setup --db-name ClientDB --db-user root --db-password mypass --db-jdbc 'jdbc:mysql:replication://127.0.0.1:3306,127.0.0.1:3306/?characterEncoding=utf8&useServerPrepStmts=true&logger=com.mysql.jdbc.log.StandardLogger&roundRobinLoadBalance=true&transformedBitIsBoolean=true&rewriteBatchedStatements=true'

-If its a new datasource - then it will be created.
+# If its a new datasource - then it will be created.
 If its an existing one - then it will be updated.
+seldon-cli db --action setup --db-name ClientDB --db-user root --db-password mypass --db-jdbc 'jdbc:mysql:replication://127.0.0.1:3306,127.0.0.1:3306/?characterEncoding=utf8&useServerPrepStmts=true&logger=com.mysql.jdbc.log.StandardLogger&roundRobinLoadBalance=true&transformedBitIsBoolean=true&rewriteBatchedStatements=true'
+{% endhighlight %}

+{% highlight bash %}
-Once the settings are correct, use the following to commit to zookeeper
+# Once the settings are correct, use the following to commit to zookeeper

-    $ seldon-cli db --action commit
+seldon-cli db --action commit
+{% endhighlight %}

+# <a name="memcached"></a>**seldon-cli memcached** (Configuring Memcache)

+## Synopsis
+Configure memcached.

+{% highlight bash %}
+seldon-cli memcached --action ACTION --numClients NUM_CLIENTS --servers SERVERS_LIST
+{% endhighlight %}

-## <a name="memcached"></a>Configuring Memcache
+## Examples

-The **memcached** command can be used for configuring memcached.
+{% highlight bash %}

-Use the following command to check the current settings.
+# Use the following command to check the current settings.
 Note these may not be committed to zookeeper yet.

-    $ seldon-cli memcached
+seldon-cli memcached
+{% endhighlight %}

+{% highlight bash %}
-To change any of the settings use the setup action, eg.
+# To change any of the settings use the setup action

-    $ seldon-cli memcached --action setup --numClients 4 --servers "localhost:11211"
+seldon-cli memcached --action setup --numClients 4 --servers "localhost:11211"
+{% endhighlight %}

+{% highlight bash %}
-Once the settings are correct, use the following to commit to zookeeper
+# Once the settings are correct, use the following to commit to zookeeper

-    $ seldon-cli memcached --action commit
+seldon-cli memcached --action commit
+{% endhighlight %}

+# <a name="client"></a>**seldon-cli client** (Managing Clients)

-## <a name="client"></a>Managing Clients
+## Synopsis

 Clients in the Seldon Platform can be considered as particular datasets that you want to work with.
-The **client** command can be used to setup these datasets.
+The client command can be used to setup these datasets.

+{% highlight bash %}
+seldon-cli client --action ACTION --db-name DB_NAME --client-name CLIENT_NAME
+{% endhighlight %}

+## Examples

+{% highlight bash %}
-Use the following to show the list of existing clients:
+# Use the following to show the list of existing clients

-    $ seldon-cli client --action list
+seldon-cli client --action list
+{% endhighlight %}

+{% highlight bash %}
-To create a new client use the following command.
-It requires an existing datasource that would have been created with the **db** command.
+# To create a new client use the following command.
+It requires an existing datasource that would have been created with the db command.

-    $ seldon-cli client --action setup --db-name <dbName> --client-name <clientName>
+seldon-cli client --action setup --db-name ClientDB --client-name testclient
+{% endhighlight %}

 #<a name="keys"></a>seldon-cli keys